Filter Tags

 Fritz Rust

-The Berlin architect Hans Scharoun (1893-1972) left behind a complex body of work, from which his residential buildings, school architecture and theater designs stand out.
+The Berlin architect Hans Scharoun (1893-1972) left behind a multifaceted oeuvre, from which his residential buildings, school architecture and theater designs stand out in particular.
 He is considered one of the most imaginative architects of Expressionism.
-As an alternative to the widespread rationalism of the 1920s, he advocated the idea of "organ-like building".
-Visionary designs originated from him.
-But many important projects also remained unbuilt.
+As an alternative to the widespread rationalism of the 1920s, he advocated the idea of "organic building".
+He produced visionary designs.
+However, many important projects remained unbuilt.

 It is all the more tragic that Scharoun did not live to see the completion of his only realized theater building.
 The design emerged from a competition in 1965, in which Scharoun prevailed against highly esteemed colleagues such as Alvar Aalto and Jørn Utzon.
-After several revisions and a tough struggle for realization, the theater was ceremoniously inaugurated on October 5, 1973.
-Four decades later, the building at Klieversberg is established among the most important guest performance theaters in Germany.
-The building is the youngest architectural monument in the city of Wolfsburg.
+After several revisions and a tough struggle for realization, the theater was inaugurated on 5 October 1973.
+Four decades later, the building on Klieversberg has established itself as one of the most important guest performance theaters in Germany.
+The building is the youngest listed building in the city of Wolfsburg.
 The rooms have lost none of their charm and impressive presence.

 Two of Hans Scharoun's church designs (1966 and 1969) were for a Protestant church on the Rabenberg.
-They were created in temporal connection with the construction of the theater, but were not realized and are largely unknown to this day.
+They were created at the same time as the construction of the theater, but were not realized and are still largely unknown today.

-Hans Scharoun's attention to detail determined the construction of the Stephanus Kindergarten in Detmerode, which was built in 1967-1969.
-Even at the main entrance, the unusual round windows are striking.
-His youth in Bremerhaven, his observation of ships with their deck forms, bridges, cabins and portholes left clear traces in Scharoun's life's work.
+Hans Scharoun's love of detail determined the construction of the Stephanus Kindergarten in Detmerode, which was built in 1967-1969.
+The unusual round windows at the main entrance are striking.
+His youth in Bremerhaven, observing ships with their deck shapes, bridges, cabins and portholes left clear traces in Scharoun's life's work.

 By using this function, you agree that the data may also be transferred to third countries, outside the European Economic Area, without an adequate level of data protection (especially USA).
 It is possible that authorities may access the data without any legal remedy.
 You can revoke your consent at any time.
 Further information: Privacy policy